hyyan/login-style/README.md

 ## Features

 * Add your own login style which play well with your theme
-* You can use a php file which output css markup instead of css file
 * check the remember me checkbox by default

 ## Example